DaneHarrison/Digi-Menu/README.md

 <br>

 ## Features:
-1. ### **Filter drinks by type i.e Non Alcoholic**
+1. ### **Filter drinks by type**
-    - Users should know which drink menu they are in so this type is displayed
+    - By clicking on the respective bottle type, the user updates to match their selected drink type
-    - By clicking on the respective type, the user updates to match their selected drink type
+    - There is a text indicator as to which type is currently selected, this changes when a new type is chosen

 <br>

-2. ### **View different drink types**
+2. ### **View drink recipes and details**
     - If a user is interested in a drink they can click on its card.
 This brings up a popup that displays:
         - A better view of the drink name and picture
         - Calories